friendsofgo/killgrave/README.md

 }
 ```

-Then our imposter will be configure as follows:
+Then our imposter will be configured as follows:

 ````json
 [